Y3LLOWVESTS/rustyonions/README.md

 Next immediate action:
 - Finish the remaining crates
 - Build a GUI for micronode and macronode
+- Build polyglot sdks for backend (facets) and front end

 Test the refactored ron-kernel!